2018 Atlantic Coast Conference football season

 The 2018 Atlantic Coast Conference football season was the 66th season of College Football play for the Atlantic Coast Conference (ACC).
 It was played from August 30, 2018 until January 2019.
 The Atlantic Coast Conference consists of 14 members in two divisions.
 It was part of the 2018 NCAA Division I FBS football season.
 The entire 2018 schedule was released on January 17, 2018.

-Previous season

-Clemson defeated Miami, 38–3, in the ACC Football Championship Game.

-Ten teams participated in bowl games in the 2017 season and the league went 4–6 in those games.
-Two teams participated in New Years 6 Bowls, however both lost.
-Clemson lost to Alabama in the 2018 Sugar Bowl, 6–24.
-Miami was played in the Orange Bowl as the ACC's other New Years Six team and lost to Wisconsin 24–34.
-Louisville lost 27–31 to Mississippi in the TaxSlayer Bowl.
-NC State beat Arizona State 52–31 in the Sun Bowl.
-Wake Forest won a shootout in the Belk Bowl with Texas A&M, 55–52.
-Virginia Tech lost 21–30 to Oklahoma State in the Camping World Bowl Virginia lost 7–49 to Navy in the Military Bowl.
-Iowa defeated Boston College, 20-27, in the Pinstripe Bowl.
-Florida State beat Southern Miss 42–13 in the Independence Bowl.
-Duke beat Northern Illinois 36–14 in the Quick Lane Bowl.

 Preseason

 ACC Media days

 The 2018 ACC Football Kickoff event was held on July 18 & 19 at the Westin Hotel in Charlotte, North Carolina.
 On July 6, the ACC announced 28 student athletes from 14 schools that addressed the media at the kickoff event.
 Press also released preseason polls (shown below) at the event.

 Preseason Poll

 The 2018 ACC Preseason Poll was announced following the ACC Football Kickoff event.
 Clemson and Miami were selected to win the Atlantic Division and Coastal Division, respectively.
 Clemson was selected the favorite to win the ACC Championship, receiving 139 out of 148 votes, or 94% of the vote.
 The poll was voted on by 148 media members, all of which were in attendance for the ACC Football Kickoff.